-Food is an important aspect for the sustenance and survival of human beings as well as other living organisms.
-However, as conditions keep changing and sometimes even deteriorates it has become important for people especially farmers to adopt efficient methods to manufacture food.
-In Andhra Pradesh Board Class 9 Biology chapter 8 students will learn about some of the methods that can be used to increase the production of the crops that are grown for food.
+Food is an important aspect of the sustenance and survival of human beings, as well as other living organisms.
+However, as conditions keep changing and sometimes even deteriorates, it has become important for people, especially farmers to adopt efficient methods to manufacture food.
+In Andhra Pradesh Board Class 9 Biology Chapter 8, students will learn about some of the methods that can be used to increase the production of the crops that are grown for food.

 Food Production Techniques